jjYBdx4IL/misc/cms-webapp/README.md

         ('WEBSITE_TITLE', '...')

 Beware!
 The CONFIGVALUE table is annotated with @Cacheable.
-You might need to clear the cache after having done updates to it.
+You might need to clear the cache after having done updates to it. (currently, the AppCache bean is doing the caching, and when using the settings page, an automatic reload is done on save)

+See ConfigKey class for a complete list of possible config values.
+Or simply visit the settings page.

 ## set up admin user

-Define the admin user via server system property:
+Define the admin user via 'ADMINS' config key:

-    cms.webapp.admin.uid = $uid
+    INSERT INTO CONFIGVALUE (KEY, VALUE)
+    VALUES
+        ('ADMINS', 'google-$uid')

-$uid currently is your Google account's unique subject prefixed with "google-".
+$uid currently is your Google account's unique subject/unique google user id.

-See the follow up call in GoogleLogin.callback() to a successful oauth2 request.
+To get your unique google user id, login to the application.
+Upon redirect from the Google confirmation form page, the server will log that information.
+Search for "unique google user id".

+Currently, all pages that require login, also require admin status.

 ## system properties for production

-    hibernate.hbm2ddl.auto = validate
+None.
+Defaults should be appropriate.

 ## system properties for development